So, what are the best places to visit in Italy?

-Italy is, dare we say it, one of the most beautiful countries in the world.
+Italy is one of the most beautiful countries in the world.
 It’s also one that we have visited numerous times, and have a lot to say about.
 There’s plenty to see (and eat) in Italy.
 But what are the very best places to visit in Italy if you have to pick only a handful during your trip?

 Central Italy and Southern Italy are very different from the north.
 The south is known for its sandy beaches, chaotic cities, and relaxed lifestyle.
 It has been inhabited by many different civilizations since antiquity – resulting in diversity like nowhere else in the world.